 3.1.10. immediately verify the identity of your Account information upon request by IPE or the Provider;

-3.1.11. immediately verify the number of Users requiring access to PEEC upon request by IPE and submit the same to IPE every quarter on a biannual basis;
+3.1.11. immediately verify the number of Users requiring access to PEEC upon request by IPE and submit the same to IPE on an annual basis;

 3.1.12. address any issues or complaints in relation to the Platform with the Provider in the first instance;